anader123/compound-channels/README.md

 _Earn interest while sending payments off chain_

 ## Description
-cChannels are a series of payment channel contracts that supports both Ether and ERC20 payments.
-While funds are in the channel, they are locked into Compound and are constantly earning interest for the depositor.
-Users can directly add more funds to the contract or even borrow against different collateral types supported by Compound to fund their channel.
+cChannels are a series of payment channel contracts that support both Ether and ERC20 payments.
+When the funds are deposited into a cChannel, they are then locked into Compound and are constantly earning interest for the depositor.
+Users can directly add more funds to the contract or even borrow against different collateral types supported by Compound to fund their channel (Borrow DAI to fund a DAI channel against ETH).

 ## Resources Used
 * EIP 712 to verify signatures in the smart contracts